midtown-ai/glossary/glossary/a.md

  Examples:
   * DeepRacer, the goal of the program running on the car is to go around the track as fast as possible without getting out of the track.

+ The agent simulates the AWS DeepRacer vehicle in the simulation for training.
+More specifically, it embodies the neural network that controls the vehicle, taking inputs and deciding actions. `The agent embodies a neural network that represents a function to approximate the agent's policy.`
+  * The essence of Reinforced Learning is to enforce behavior based on the actions performed by the agent.
+The agent is rewarded if the action positively affects the overall goal.
+  * The basic aim of Reinforcement Learning is reward maximization.
+The agent is trained to take the best action to maximize the overall reward.
+  * RL agents work by using the already known exploited information or exploring unknown information about an environment.
+  * ...
+ It’s also important to understand that the learner and decision-maker is called the agent.
+The thing it interacts with, comprising everything outside the agent, is called the environment.

+ More at:
+  * ...

  See also [Agent's Goal], [Cumulative Reward], [Reinforcement Learning]